Lead: Piers Dunstan, CSIRO

 Progress to date

 Regionalisation of the Indian and southern Pacific Oceans using only data on physical variables (i.e., water depth, seabed substrate type, water chemistry, flow dynamics, etc.) has been completed.
 This can now be used to place information on biological variables (i.e., identity, abundance and range of different species) into context.
 Mathematical tools with which to combine and analyse all this spatially and temporally explicit information have been reviewed and, in most cases, redeveloped to accommodate the complexities of dealing with a dynamic and three-dimensional ocean.
 Regional experts and data holders from both ocean basins targeted have gathered at dedicated workshops, to combine their resources and produce maps of biogeographies for selected taxa.
-All of these outputs now have to be reviewed for consistency and checked against reality, through direct observation of their predictions in the field.
+All of these outputs are in the final stages of being reviewed for consistency and checked against reality, through direct observation of their predictions in the field.
 Once validated, they will be finalised and available for application across the region.